 I never create a large deficit from the outset.

 I generally aim to have my athletes lose between 1/2 lb to a 1 lb per week AT THE MOST, as I want to minimize the stress a cut can have on their bodies.
 I also want to manage and minimize the feelings of hunger or depravity they may encounter.

-If you are in a deficit and get huge hunger pains and decide to overeat, your body will store that excess immediately as fat and now we have even more work to do.
+If you’re in a deficit and get huge hunger pains and decide to overeat, your body will store that excess immediately as fat and now we have even more work to do.

 I manage deficits and give my athletes controlled refeed days (or even weeks) to help minimize overeating.

-However, I do not want my athletes to lose even an ounce of muscle, and I want to make sure they always have more than enough protein to rebuild the muscle they have worked on during training.
+I don’t want my athletes to lose even an ounce of muscle if we can prevent it, and I want to make sure they always have more than enough protein to continue to build muscle.
 This also helps prevent injury.

-Side note- excess protein is NOT “excreted”.. if you consume more protein than your body needs at any one time, it is simply stored as fat, just like the other macros.
+Side note- excess protein is NOT “excreted”.. if you consume more protein than your body needs at any one time, it is used to make glucose or simply stored as fat.
 Protein breakdown excretes nitrogen as a waste product no matter how much or how little you eat.